With data breaches on the rise, the FTC is looking to make health apps more accountable for telling patients when their data has been exposed.

 #8.
 Mental Health in the Digital Age: From digital therapeutics to personalized mental health solutions: Pear Therapeutics expands platform via partnerships with Empatica, etectRx, KeyWise, and Winterlight

 #9.
 The award was won last year by Indian village teacher Ranjitsinh Disale; who will be next?
 Final day to nominate teachers for the $1M Global Teacher Prize 2021

 #10.
 And last, but certainly not least, let’s welcome Mental Health Month (May) by appreciating our beautiful brains

-Wishing you and yours a great month of May,
+Wishing you a mentally healthy and cognitively stimulating month of May,

 The SharpBrains Team

 Welcome to a new edition of SharpBrains’ e‑newsletter, this time featuring eleven timely resources and research findings for lifelong brain health and mental well-being.